NOQOD/payment-gateway-library/README.md

 a.
 Visit the url https://npg.noqod.com.sd and sign in using your registered mobile number (Merchant Id) and password.

 b.
+Choose the sandbox or live mode to proceed.

+c.
 Navigate to Integration page in the portal.

-c.
-Enter your server IP to whitelist it and generate your token.
+d.
+Enter your server IP to whitelist it and generate your token in any of the mode selected.

 ### 2. Initialise params
 The library contains the code that will first initialise token and merchant Id